NikitaSain20/Talent-Hunt-Products/DEPLOYMENT_GUIDE.md

 ## API Endpoints

-All frontend API calls use the `VITE_VITE_API_URL` environment variable.
+All frontend API calls use the `VITE_API_URL` environment variable.
 Update this single variable to switch between different backend URLs.

 ### Key Routes